iamdb/hifi.rs/README.md

 ### Known Issues

 - If left paused for a while, the player will crash when attempting to play again.
-- When resuming and seeking to the spot in the track, mpris does not always update with the correct time.
-If the player is seeked again the correct time is reported again.
+- When resuming and seeking to the spot in the track, pressing play will cause mpris and the player to go out of sync.
 - UI will freeze during loading of long lists.